Lease assignment approved. Now you still need to fill the next vacancy fast.

 - A lease takeover affects the remaining term of the original lease agreement.

-- Legal documentation is necessary to properly execute a lease transfer.
+- A lease assignment form is the legal document required to properly execute a lease transfer.

 - Depending on the property, subletting regulations may impact how a rental transfer is handled.